pepstock-org/Charba-Showcase-J2CL/README.md

 [unusable-by-js] Type of parameter 'element' in 'boolean ArrayEnumList.add(E element)' is not usable by but exposed to JavaScript.
 ```

-About above warrning, you can see there is an open issue [#83](https://github.com/google/j2cl/issues/83 )to [google/j2cl](https://github.com/google/j2cl) project.
+About above warning, you can see there is an open issue [#83](https://github.com/google/j2cl/issues/83) into [google/j2cl](https://github.com/google/j2cl) project.